 Lots of folks like this because of its smaller size and comment that it is the perfect size for one or two.
 So if you’re cooking something for yourself, then this just might be the ideal means to whip up some dinner.

-I use mine nearly every time I fire up the grill to cook something.
+I use mine nearly every time I fire up my Kamado Joe to grill or cook a side dish.
 This past cook was a batch of smoky baked beans to go with my brats and a frosty cold beverage or two.

 Some folks say this Lodge dutch oven is too heavy.
-I cook a lot using my cast-iron, so perhaps these same folks may not have the same experience that we do?
+I cook a lot using my cast-iron, so perhaps these same folks may not have the same long-term experience handling cast-iron cookware that we do?

-I own a lot of Lodge cast-iron, including a number of vintage pieces I have picked up over the years.
+I own a lot of Lodge cast-iron products, including a number of vintage pieces I have picked up over the years.
 Anytime I hit a weekend yard sale, I always look for the older cast-iron, hoping to one-day score a turn of the century something or another cast-iron cooking pan that might have been rattling around in the back of some cattle driving chuck wagon!
-What about you!?